 For my first RA event of the year, on said last day of September, Bella and I put on a “Free Britney, Free Cookies event.”
 You may otherwise refer to it as “toxic cookies.”
 It was a cookie decorating contest with Britney Spears playing in the background in order to celebrate her recent freedom.
 We had a terrific turnout.
 I was dressed in proper “Baby One More Time” attire, so, naturally, it was the one day it was cold.

 The very next day, I was fully in the throes of my Friday afternoon, buying an overpriced latte at a local coffee shop and a kitschy new millennial book from a local bookstore.
 I received a tarot card reading from my fellow RA Casey.
-Since few students show up at RA events, and since I promised myself that I will always get a tarot card reading whenever I encounter one, I was at her service.
+Since few students show up at RA events, and since I promised myself that I will always get a tarot card reading whenever I encounter one, I was at their service.